Inside: How single moms can decorate your home on a shoestring budget

 If you have a knack for photography you can enlarge a few vacation pictures or cute pictures of your kids.
 Framing special artwork by your children can also be a lovely addition to your wall.

 I also bought a couple of lovely art posters for a good price and framed those.
-Here are some more ways to add affordable art to your home or make a wire hanging photo frame to display favorite snapshots.
+A wire hanging photo frame to display favorite snapshots is another thrifty option.

 Kids Rooms That Feel Like Home